Jahia/widen-asset-picker/doc/en/contentDefinition.md

  - wden:videoPoster (string) fulltextsearchable=no
 ```

-Those properties are used by views to display HTML5 video players.
+These properties are used by views to display HTML5 video players.

 ### Views
 The module provides 3 views :